openvinotoolkit/openvino_notebooks/notebooks/llm-agent-react/README.md

 ![agent ui](https://github.com/openvinotoolkit/openvino_notebooks/assets/91237924/2abb2389-e612-4599-82c6-64cdac259120)

-This notebook explores how to create an AI Agent step by step using OpenVINO and LangChain.
-[LangChain](https://python.langchain.com/docs/get_started/introduction) is a framework for developing applications powered by language models.
-It comes with a number of built-in agents that are optimized for different use cases.
+This notebook explores how to create an ReAct Agent step by step using OpenVINO.
+[ReAct](https://arxiv.org/abs/2210.03629) is an approach to combine reasoning (e.g. chain-of-thought prompting) and acting.
+ReAct overcomes issues of hallucination and error propagation prevalent in chain-of-thought reasoning by interacting with a simple Wikipedia API, and generates human-like task-solving trajectories that are more interpretable than baselines without reasoning traces.

 LLM models can be run locally through the `HuggingFacePipeline` class in LangChain.
 To deploy a model with OpenVINO, you can specify the `backend="openvino"` parameter to trigger OpenVINO as backend inference framework.
 For [more information](https://python.langchain.com/docs/integrations/llms/openvino/).